Split Level Style House Plans: The Revival of a Mid-20th Century Classic

 A third level down has the garage and a playroom/family room; and then, a shallow “daylight basement” with windows slightly above the ground to allow plenty of sunlight.
 A majority of split-level homes have this layout.

-This one-and-a-half-story home (left) is a tri-level: attached garage with bedrooms above, steps accented by shrubbery leading to foyer, opens to living room with 10-foot ceilings, kitchen/peninsula with eating bar, nook/breakfast area, half-a-staircase down to the family room.
-Floor plans for the main level and lower level are shown.
+This one-and-a-half-story home (top) is a tri-level: attached garage with bedrooms above, steps leading to the living room with high ceilings, steps take you up to the kitchen/peninsula with eating bar, nook/breakfast area, half-a-staircase down to the family room.
+Floor plans for the main level (middle) and upper level (bottom) are shown (Plan #126-1063).

 A covered front porch with brick columns welcomes guests to this traditional split-level home.
 The first level has a living room with 10-foot ceilings, a kitchen/eat–in kitchen, walk-in pantry, and a rear patio.
-Three bedrooms are on the second level.
+Three bedrooms are on the second level (Plan 146-1602).

 The bi-level design splits the entrance to the house halfway between the two floors.
 The foyer of the “split entry” immediately leads to stairs up or down the levels.
 In this plan, the top level has the living/dining rooms, kitchen, bathrooms, and some bedrooms – keep in mind, the split-level and bi-level are elevated variations of the one-story ranch house plan, so bedrooms can be on this floor.